 Suggested family ecotour itinerary:

-- Santa Fe National Forest – with four major wilderness regions including the Chama River Canyon Wilderness area, the Santa Fe National Forest is home to black bear, deer, elk, big horn sheep, turkeys and grouse.
-Hike, fish or go horseback riding on the Hart Trail or the Continental Divide Trial.
+- Santa Fe National Forest – with four major wilderness regions including the Chama River Canyon Wilderness area, the Santa Fe National Forest is home to black bear, deer, elk, bighorn sheep, turkeys, and grouse.
+Hike, fish or go horseback riding on the Hart Trail or the Continental Divide Trail.

-- In addition to visiting the Grand Canyon National Park in Arizona (which is well covered by Stacey Wittig: Grand Canyon Hiking Examiner and Linda Updike: Grand Canyon National Park Examiner), the Tonto National Forest is habitat for many endangered and sensitive species including the Pygmy Owl, Desert Pupfish, and Peregrine Falcon.
+- In addition to visiting the Grand Canyon National Park in Arizona, the Tonto National Forest is habitat for many endangered and sensitive species including the Pygmy Owl, Desert Pupfish, and Peregrine Falcon.
 As part of your stay, you could choose to volunteer, hike through a desert cave, bike one of the thousands of trails, or even whitewater raft down the Salt River.

 Suggested green lodging:

 - The Madeleine has the distinction of being the first bed and breakfast in New Mexico.
 Built in 1886, it started as Santa Fe’s first alternative healer, when it was known as “the Palace of Health”, to then become “The House of Birds” given its luscious gardens, which doubles as a spa.